Velocidex/velociraptor/docs/saml/README.md

 These are expected to be set inside `server.config.yaml` under `GUI` key.

-There is also an optional parameter `saml_user_attribute` to set which will be used as a user identificator.
+There are also optional parameters:
+- `saml_user_attribute` to set which will be used as a user identificator.
 If it is not set, it will search for the `name` attribute in the SAML response from the identity provider.
+- `saml_user_roles` enables automatic creation of users and assigns them the configured roles when authenticated via SAML.
+If it is not set, then no users will be created automatically.

 ## Setting up testing environment